Pembroke Estate papers,

 Minister for Local Government,

-defending the destruction of Dublin, 1970.
+defending the destruction of many of the buildings of Georgian Dublin, 1970.

 actual surviving architecture,

-and a bleak harking back to dull nature
+and a harking back to rural nature

-and an imaginary Celtic past.
+and a perhaps imaginary Celtic past.